lsst-dm/dmtn-313/index.md

 ## Conclusion

-Operations Rehearsal 5 (OR5) was a clear demonstration of the iterative nature of scaling Rubin’s data processing systems: **find the bottleneck, fix the bottleneck, and test again to find the next one**.
+Operations Rehearsal 5 (OR5) was a clear demonstration of the iterative nature of scaling Rubin’s data processing systems: find the bottleneck, fix the bottleneck, and test again to find the next one.

-We’re now entering the **analysis phase** of OR5 — reviewing the data, diagnosing the issues we encountered, and implementing and validating solutions.
 This process surfaced **unexpected bottlenecks** and we are learning where the system struggles under LSSTCam-scale loads.

 Many of the bottlenecks we discovered in both **Batch** and **Prompt Processing** would **not have been identified at smaller scales**.